 The following discussion (edited) regarding recommendations for an itchy scalp was posted to members of the PRP Facebook Support Group.
 Remember: What works for one doesn’t work for all, but here are some treatments that worked for one or more.

 I had the crusty flaking plus lesions and a small amount of bleeding.
-I lost about 25 percent of my hair, which I prefer to believe I have mostly recovered since my PRP let up from the acute stage 6 months ago.
+I lost about 25 percent of my hair, which I prefer to believe I have mostly recovered since my PRP let up from the acute stage six months ago.
 My scalp was the last skin to clear for me.
-So maybe I should not be giving advice, but here is what I did:
+Here is what I did:

-(1) poured and sprayed Listerine to prevent infection;
+- poured and sprayed Listerine to prevent infection

-(2) shampooed with TGel (horrible, tar-like, I don’t miss it) and used conditioner only on the ends;
+- shampooed with TGel (horrible, tar-like, I don’t miss it) and used conditioner only on the ends

-(3) covered my scalp with baby oil at night to loosen the scales; and
+- covered my scalp with baby oil at night to loosen the scales

 I was lucky that Ketoconazale 2% shampoo worked.
-Applied to scalp and left it there for 5 minutes.
+Applied to scalp and left it there for five minutes.
 Then rinsed.
-Used ketbonazole for dandruff – the itch relief was just an extra.
+Used for relief from minor crusting.
+The itch relief was just an extra.
 Scalp cleared.
 Was it the shampoo?
 Acitretin?
 Passage of time?
 Perhaps all three or none of the above.
 Remember, what works for one doesn’t work for all.

 Utrogena T gel